awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 + **Cluster Parameter Group**

 If you decrease the automated snapshot retention period, existing automated snapshots whose settings fall outside of the new retention period are deleted\.
-For more information, see [Amazon Redshift Snapshots](working-with-snapshots.md)\.
+For more information, see [Amazon Redshift Snapshots](working-with-snapshots.md)\. <a name="modify-cluster-task"></a>

 **To modify a cluster**